 This webinar on Mental Disorder and Violence Risk is presented by Dr. Kevin Douglas.
-The research base and empirical evidence for assessing and considering risk-related issues for individuals with mental disorder will be described and clinical assessment and management techniques discussed.
+The research base and empirical evidence for assessing and considering risk-related issues for individuals with mental disorders are described and clinical assessment and management techniques discussed.
 The link between major mental disorder and violence remains controversial.
-This webinar will address this link, arguing that although there may be a direct link between mental disorder and violence for some people, there may also be less clear, indirect links, whereby mental disorder acts as an early, distal risk marker, a moderator, or a mediator.
+This webinar addresses this link, arguing that although there may be a direct link between mental disorder and violence for some people, there may also be less clear, indirect links, whereby mental disorder acts as an early, distal risk marker, a moderator, or a mediator.

-For many individuals with major mental disorder, there is no link with violence.
-Regardless of whatever the nomothetic or population-level link between mental disorder and violence might be, it remains vital for clinicians to understand the idiographic role, if any, of mental disorder with respect to the potential risk of violence of their clients.
-There will also be discussion on contemporary approaches to violence risk assessment and management in terms of their ability to facilitate understanding of the role that major mental disorder plays in violent behavior, its assessment, and its management.
+For many individuals with major mental disorders, there is no link to violence.
+Regardless of whatever the nomothetic or population-level link between mental disorder and violence might be, it remains vital for clinicians to understand the idiographic role if any, of mental disorder with respect to the potential risk of violence of their clients.
+There is also discussion on contemporary approaches to violence risk assessment and management in terms of their ability to facilitate understanding of the role that major mental disorder plays in violent behavior, its assessment, and its management.

 - Describe the recent research on mental disorder and violence

 - Describe relevant risk-related issues to consider when working with mentally disordered clients

 - Describe clinical issues related to managing risk for violence in those with a mental disorder

 This webinar is intended for professionals that want to enhance their clinical understanding of threat assessment and risk management, including those working in criminal justice, security, health care, social service, education, and human resources settings.
 This webinar is for beginner, intermediate, and advanced level clinicians.

 Upon completion of this webinar, participants should be able to:

 – Describe the complex link between major mental disorder and violence